Microbiota decussata: Taxonomy

-The monotypic taxon Microbiota was discovered in 1923, but political secrecy in the former Soviet Union prevented any knowledge of its existence outside the country for around 50 years.
+The monotypic genus Microbiota was discovered in 1921 and described in 1923, but political secrecy in the former Soviet Union prevented any knowledge of its existence outside the country for around 50 years.

 Microbiota is generally accepted as being a distinct genus.
-It has also been suggested, but not widely followed, that Microbiota could be included in the closely related genus Platycladus.
+It has been suggested from its cone structure and development, but not widely followed, that Microbiota could be included in the closely related genus Platycladus.
 Other fairly close relatives are the genera Juniperus and Cupressus.

 Cultivation

 Microbiota decussata is grown as an ornamental plant for use as evergreen groundcover in gardens and parks.
 It is valued for its drought tolerance and considerable cold temperature and winter season conditions tolerance.
 It has gained the Royal Horticultural Society's Award of Garden Merit.